Skip to content

 Attack Chain

-1. An attacker gains authenticated access to the Kirby Panel with update permissions.
+1. An attacker gains authenticated access to the Kirby CMS Panel with permissions to edit content.

-6. A user (either another authenticated user or an unauthenticated visitor) requests the page containing the affected ’list’ field on the site frontend.
+5. A user visits the page containing the malicious link on the site frontend.

 Impact